JanAhrens/JanAhrens.github.io/_posts/2013-10-20-emacs-fizz-buzz.markdown

   (should (equal t 0)))
 ```

-Having only read the necessary parts of the documentation, I attempted
+Since I'm a lazy person, I tried only to read the necessary parts of
-to run the test by executing the `ert` command with `M-x ert RET`.
-The
+the ERT documentation.
+My first attempt to run the test was executing
-command was fitting, but no test got executed.
-I received a prompt
+the `ert` command with `M-x ert RET`.
+The command was fitting, but I
-report that there were zero passed and zero failed tests.
+received a prompt report that there were zero passed and zero failed
+tests.

 After a little more digging I found out that I first had to evaluate
 the test-case.
 Typing the text into the `*scratch*` buffer doesn't
-tell Emacs to evaluate the expression.
-I had to go to the end of the
+tell Emacs to evaluate the expression and ERT will only run the
+globally defined test-cases.
+I had to go to the end of the test-case
-test-case (after the closing parenthesis) and type `C-x C-e`.
-A second
+(after the closing parenthesis) and type `C-x C-e`.
+A second `M-x ert
-`M-x ert RET` gave me the familiar red "F" output.
+RET` gave me the familiar red "F" output.

 The rest of the Kata was straight forward.
 My result looks like this: